ziyaoh/nondeterministic-notes/GSDI.md

 - users can pick a custom alias for their link
 - links will expire after a default timespan, user can specify this expiration time

+### Design

+Read heavy, append only, no update, no relation - NoSQL database

+A offline key generation service computing and storing candidate keys before hand

+Cache some available keys in application for faster new key lookup

+Cache recent read requests

+Lazy / batch cleaning of expired translations

 ## Pastebin
 Users of the service enter a piece of text and get a random URL to access it